V/Line and Metro train Reduced capacity on Dandenong line March 21st

 Yarra Trams

-Melbourne boasts one of the world's most extensive tram networks, ranking as the third largest globally.
-Spanning an impressive 245 kilometers of double track, the network offers convenient and frequent travel throughout Melbourne's inner suburbs.Timetables Click Here
+Melbourne boasts one of the world's most extensive tram networks, ranking the third largest globally.
+The Melbourne Metro train network has 245 kilometres of double track and offers convenient and frequent travel throughout Melbourne's inner suburbs.
+Timetables Click Here

 Melbourne Buses

-Melbourne's public transport buses are operated by several private bus companies that operate under the PTV banner.
-PTV buses serve suburbs distant from rail lines, provide services to and from the city, and offer inter-suburb services.Timetable Click Here
+Several private bus companies operate Melbourne's public transport buses under the PTV banner.
+PTV buses serve suburbs distant from rail lines, provide services to and from the city, and offer inter-suburb services.
+Timetable Click Here

-Victoria / Mebourne Road network
+Victoria / Melbourne Road network

 Ticket System

-2. Integration with V/Line: Passengers with V/Line tickets that include Melbourne now automatically receive access to zones 1 and 2 on their ticket at no extra cost, enhancing convenience for regional travelers.
+1. Fare Capping: The introduction of fare capping allows passengers using Myki cards to travel for free after reaching the daily or weekly fare cap, providing cost savings for frequent travellers.
+2. Integration with V/Line: Passengers with V/Line tickets that include Melbourne now automatically receive access to zones 1 and 2 on their ticket at no extra cost, enhancing convenience for regional travellers.

 These changes aim to streamline the fare system, making public transportation more accessible and convenient for passengers across Victoria.